BitPonyLLC/huekeys/README.md

 ## Attribution

 This project was originally produced as https://github.com/bambash/sys76-kb.
-Though it's signifcantly different as `huekeys`, a huge thanks goes out to bambash's original as an excellent starting point!
+Though it's significantly different as `huekeys`, a huge thanks goes out to bambash's original as an excellent starting point!